 It is preferable for the Speaking tests to be recorded in .mp3 format using a suitable digital voice recorder or sound recording program on a computer.
-The Speaking tests selected to be part of the sample to send to Cambridge for external moderation should then be transferred to a standard-format CD.
-Mini CDs or USB sticks must not be used.
-(Note that it is permissible to use audio cassettes, but the use of CDs and digital recording equipment is strongly preferred.)
-The Centre is responsible for supplying blank cassettes/CDs for the recording of its sample for external moderation: these will not be supplied by Cambridge.
-All recording equipment and CDs must be of as high a standard as possible to ensure that moderation samples are clearly audible.
+The Speaking tests selected to be part of the sample to send to Cambridge International for external moderation should then be transferred to a standard-format CD or USB stick.
+The centre is responsible for supplying blank CDs or USB sticks for the recording of its sample for external moderation: these will not be supplied by Cambridge International.
+All recording equipment must be of as high a standard as possible to ensure that moderation samples are clearly audible.
 In order to ensure that recording levels are satisfactory for both candidates and examiners, the equipment to be used must be tested in situ some time before the actual examination, ideally with one of the candidates.

 If at all possible, external microphones should be used so that separate microphones can be used for the candidate and the examiner.
 If only one microphone is used it should be placed nearer to the candidate than to the examiner.
 If the candidate is softly-spoken the microphone should be placed nearer to the candidate before the start of the test.
-Where Centres make use of digital recording software, each candidate's file must be saved individually and saved as .mp3 so that it can be accessed for the purposes of moderation.
-More detailed guidance is available in the Exams Officer area of the website www.cie.org.uk
+Where centres make use of digital recording software, each candidate's file must be saved individually and saved as .mp3 so that it can be accessed for the purposes of moderation.
+More detailed guidance is available in the Exams Officer area of the website www.cambridgeinternational.org